 Going forward future studies will need to include measurements of 5-MEO-DMT, Bufotenin, and endogenous monoamine oxidase inhibitor fluctuations during 24 hour circadian rhythm studies, sleep stage studies, extended darkness exposure, fasting, and changing respiration rhythms.
 In addition, further exploration regarding DMT’s affinity for trace amine-associated receptor 1 (TAAR1) and this receptor’s potential role in regulating hallucinatory activity should be undertaken.
 A more theoretical study would include lucid dreaming and measuring the brain activity of people ingesting DMT within the dream during this experience.
 There is much more to uncover with the “Endohuasca” system and more to explore.

 Let Nichols carry out the dynorphin studies.
-If he believe it’s that important he can do the work himself just like the Borjigin lab is doing the DMT work themselves.
+If he believes it’s that important he can do the work himself just like the Borjigin lab is doing the DMT work themselves.
 Emotions can tend to cloud judgment and in this case, emotions got the best of Nichols’.
 He fails to acknowledge new information in an attempt to alter the narrative but makes himself look a bit jaded in the process.

 Report Card for David Earl Nichols: